-Understanding Heroin Withdrawal Symptoms
+Understanding the Symptoms of Heroin Withdrawal

 Withdrawal is one of the most challenging parts of the recovery process.
 It involves a wide range of uncomfortable symptoms that can be mild or severe.
 These heroin withdrawal symptoms can also vary from person to person and change throughout the heroin withdrawal timeline.